krauzeure/dwP7/README.md

 To install the project on your machine, clone the repo with the `git clone` command.

-Once you've downloaded the repo, start the project with the `npm start` command from the root folder.
+Once you've downloaded the repo, install the project with the `npm install` command from the root folder.
+Start the project with the `npm start` command.

 ## Status